osompress/simple-social-icons/README.md

 Yes, icons can be added with the use of a filter.
 See: https://github.com/copyblogger/simple-social-icons/wiki/Add-an-additional-icon-in-version-2.0

+= My icon styling changed after updating =

+If your theme includes custom icon styling, you can try adding this line to your functions.php file:

+`add_filter( 'simple_social_disable_custom_css', '__return_true' );`

+This will remove icon styling options in the widget settings, and prevent Simple Social Icons from overriding custom theme styling.

 = Which services are included? =

 * Behance